OpenMAQS/openmaqs-java/docs/MAQS_1/appium/AppiumFAQ.md

 ## Errors trying to locate Enterprise when restoring NuGet packages
 - right-click the Solution and select Properties > Options > NuGet Package Manager > Package Sources  here you will find Available package sources and Machine-wide package sources.
-A mapping to the internal MAQS-Framework package storage url (for internal use only) or an external reference such as and internal NuGet repository or file share.
+A mapping to the internal MAQS package storage url (for internal use only) or an external reference such as and internal NuGet repository or file share.